oracle-samples/adb-connectors/DataViz/dataviz-connector-guide.md

 ![dataviz-7](./images/dataviz-7.png)

-For instructions on how to get started, follow the SaCa DataViz Video Tutorials available at [here](https://www.idataviz.com) and refer to the full set of online documentation [here]. (https://www.idataviz.com/doc/)
+For instructions on how to get started, follow the SaCa DataViz Video Tutorials available at [here](https://www.idataviz.com) and refer to the full set of online documentation [here](https://www.idataviz.com/doc/).

 ## **Acknowledgements**